guandi1995/guandi1995.github.io/_posts/2020-07-29-Modern Architectures.md

 ---
 <img src="{{ site.url }}{{ site.baseurl }}/images/classical_cnn/header_img.jpeg" alt="">

-In this post, we mainly focus on one of the modern architectures, ResNet, that are commonly used nowadays and have much powerful abilities so as to achieve higher accuracy for the tasks of classification and etc. Theoretically, in convolutional neural networks, the training error or accuracy is supposed to decrease as the number of layers in CNN increases; however, in reality, as the number of convolutional layers increases, the training error does decrease but then increase again if the number of layers increases significantly.
+In this post, we mainly focus on one of the modern architectures, ResNet, that are commonly used nowadays and have much powerful abilities so as to achieve higher accuracy for the tasks of classification and etc. Theoretically, in convolutional neural networks, the training error or accuracy is supposed to decrease as the number of layers in CNN increases; however, in reality the researchers found that as the number of convolutional layers increases, the training error does decrease but would increase again if the number of layers increases significantly to some certain amounts.
+This phenomena is called the degradation problem.
 Fortunately, the innovation of ResNet helps us cope with this intractable problem.
 The figure below demonstrates the relationship between the training error and the number of layers in CNN in terms of "plain networks" and residual networks.